JimOfLeisure/mongodb-crud/readme.md

 # MongoDB Atlas CRUD Tutorial with Express

-This is am implementation of https://zellwk.com/blog/crud-express-mongodb/ done alongside [\#100Devs](https://leonnoel.com/100devs/) for refresher practice using Nodejs, Express, and MongoDB Atlas.
+This is an implementation of https://zellwk.com/blog/crud-express-mongodb/ done alongside [\#100Devs](https://leonnoel.com/100devs/) for refresher practice using Nodejs, Express, and MongoDB Atlas.

 **Link to project:** https://mighty-lake-89044.herokuapp.com/